-As we mentioned earlier, Original Medicare doesn't include drug coverage.
-For most, paying for prescriptions out of pocket isn't an option, especially for older adults taking multiple medications.
+As we mentioned earlier, Original Medicare doesn’t include drug coverage.
+For most, paying for prescriptions out of pocket isn’t an option, especially for older adults and other beneficiaries taking multiple medications.
 According to a study by Kaiser Family Foundation, more than half of adults 65 and older report they are currently taking four or more prescription drugs.3 Luckily, prescription drug coverage is available through Medicare Part D.

 If you enroll in Original Medicare, you have the choice to enroll in a separate Medicare Part D plan.
 If you decide to go the Medicare Advantage route, many Medicare Advantage plans include drug coverage.
 Medicare Part D plans are run by private insurance companies, so be sure to shop around for the best price.